orstewar/ist346-content/labs/C.md

 `PS ist346-labs\lab-C> ping -n 2 www.apphammer.co`
 Notice how the response time was a bit longer (60ms).
 60 milliseconds is still pretty fast but in the world of the Internet, every millisecond counts!

 IMPORTANT: It should be noted that just because the computer responds, it does not imply the service running on the computer actually works.
-Ping only verifes network connectivity between you and the host in question.
+Ping only verifies network connectivity between you and the host in question.
 Also some network administrators block ping requests via a firewall so the host might actually function but not respond to ping requests.

 ### Tracert: Ya can't get there from here.

 The trace route `tracert` utility shows the route over the Internet your data packets take from source to destination.
 For each router along the way (called a hop) it calculates the round-trip time (RTT) from source to that hop.
-In general the lower the number of hops and the lower the round trip time (RTT) the fast the communucation between you and the host will be.
+In general the lower the number of hops and the lower the round trip time (RTT) the fast the communication between you and the host will be.

 1. This should go quickly:
 `PS ist346-labs\lab-C> tracert ischool.syr.edu`